juanfe9118/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 * Function that inserts a new node at a given position.

 #### 10-delete_nodeint.c
-* Function that deletes the node at index index of a listint_t linked list.
+* Function that deletes the node at index of a listint_t linked list.